seelabs/rippled/docs/sidechain/spec.md

 * Given a sidechain description, get the sidechain ledger object

+## Extensions

+The `SidechainXChainAccountCreate` transaction can be extended to provide a refund on the source chain when the transaction fails on the destination chain.
+The idea is similar to a `XChainAccountCreate` transaction.
+It would be to increment the `XChainAccountCreateCount` on the destination chain, and the transaction would have to be ordered on the source chain.
+This could be introduced with an amendment at a later time.

 ## Alternate designs

 One alternate design that was implemented was a set of servers similar to the